 The main idea behind the use of a ketogenic diet to treat cancer is to deprive the cancer cells of the glucose and other fuels they need to survive, and provide support for the mitochondrial respiration processes in healthy tissues.

 The huge advantage of this treatment protocol is that it is non-toxic to the rest of the body.
 When glucose or blood sugar is lowered via the diet, normal cells can switch to burning ketone bodies for fuel (ketone bodies are created in a process called ketosis) and survive quite nicely, while the cancer cells are starved of the glucose they need to grow.

 Because there is so little information available about using a ketogenic diet for cancer treatments, I have written an eBook which explains in more detail how and why the ketogenic diet works for cancer treatment and gives details on how to implement the diet.

 In addition, the use of a ketogenic diet in conjunction with standard treatments is currently being explored in several trials funded by the National Cancer Institute.

 It isn't always successful, but as the newest research is showing, ketosis can be beneficial for many cancer cases.
 And as an added benefit, using ketogenic diets in cancer treatments doesn't kill the patient.

 An article titled "Can A High Fat Diet Beat Cancer?" published in Time Magazine explores the concept.
+The article author writes: